Ready to potty train twins? Learn about potty training twins, from when to start, how to prepare, and what to do when one twin isn’t ready.

 I loved both the floor and toilet potties I bought for all three kids, and both are from Baby Bjorn.
 The floor potty is easy to clean, and the toilet attachment adjusts to different-sized seats:

 I also suggest getting a step for the toilet attachment so your twins can learn to step up on their own instead of being carried.
 Plus, they’ll use a step for an important part of potty training: washing their hands.

 6. Should your twins use undies or pull ups?

 In the beginning of gradual potty training, you can start with pull ups, especially if you expect a lot of accidents.
 But eventually, you’ll want your twins comfortable using undies as well.

-Once you notice your twins have had dry or drier pull ups, begin putting them in undies, especially if you’ll be at home.
-Even if the undies will get wet or stained, it’ll give your child a better sensation of what it feels like to have an accident.
-This will encourage him to let you know when he feels the urge to pee.
+Once you notice they’ve have had dry or drier pull ups, begin putting them in undies, especially if you’ll be at home.
+Even if the undies will get wet or stained, it’ll give them a better sensation of what it feels like to have an accident.
+This will encourage them to let you know when they feel the urge to pee.

 Best practices for potty training twins

 Potty training is a process both kids and adults have to go through.
 Take a look at several best practices to make it a positive and effective experience: